afsflory/vmware-blockchain-samples/vmbc-ethereum-starter-kit/README.md

-# VMBC Ethereum Developer Kit
+# VMware Blockchain for Ethereum Developer Kit

 *** **Please note that the developer kit is under tech preview and functionality is subject to change** ***